eswong610/user-guide-docs/docs/queries.md

 nav_order: 7
 ---

-### Queries and Data Input
+# Queries and Data Input
 {: .no_toc }

-## Inserting into a schema
+### Inserting into a schema

-Step 1 - Create a post request endpoint in server.js and import mongoose.
+## Step 1 - Creating a post request endpoint in server.js and importing mongoose.

-## We will begin to insert new data into this new endpoint.
+We will begin to insert new data into this new endpoint.
 Start by creating an instance of the model and store it in a variable for it to be used as a constructor.
 ##image

 Your first parameter _ _id_ should have the value `new mongoose.Types.ObjectId()`.
 It should have a constructor function since mongoose will create a unique id internally and assign it to the object.

-Step 2 - Call save on the data object you just made.
+## Step 2 - Calling the save() on the data object
 Save is provided by mongoose to store the provided object into the database.
 It takes in a callback function or promises.

 If you are looking to get user data from a form, you will need to npm install body-parser as well to access the body of the request parameters.

-Step 3 - Install the body-parser package and insert `app.use(bodyParser.urlencoded({ extended: true }))` to fully enable the package and access your data.
+## Step 3 - Installing the body-parser package
+Install the body-parser package and insert `app.use(bodyParser.urlencoded({ extended: true }))` to fully enable the package and access your data.
 Try it out with a Postman post request!

 Once you make a post request with data, and it saves to the database using the model construct, it should show up as an operation on MongoDB Atlas as a read or write operation in the cluster.
 This may take a few minutes.